North Cedar Community School District: Athletics

 Outdoor sports, such as football and track and field, are played in Stanwood.
 Baseball and Softball are played in Lowden.
 The indoor sports of volleyball, basketball and wrestling, take place at the Jr/Sr High School in Clarence.

 North Cedar High School is classified as a 2A school (Iowa's second-smallest tier schools), according to the Iowa High School Athletic Association and Iowa Girls High School Athletic Union; in sports where there are fewer divisions, the Knights are in either the smallest or middle classes, depending on the sport (e.g., Class 2A for wrestling).
-The school is a member of the eight-team River Valley Conference, which comprises similar-sized schools from communities in eastern Iowa, spanning roughly the Iowa City area to the west, to Durant on the east.
-Prior to joining the RVC, North Cedar was a member of the Cedar Valley Conference, which consisted of Class 1A and 2A schools from east central Iowa.
+The school is a member of the sixteen-team Tri-Rivers Conference, which comprises similar-sized schools from communities in eastern Iowa.

 North Cedar enjoys its biggest rivalries with neighboring school, Tipton, and also with the West Branch Bears.